New American Airlines Business Class Seats Debuting In 2025

 Bottom line

-American Airlines has two new business class products coming soon, and they should debut in late 2024 on the Boeing 787-9s and Airbus A321XLRs.
+American Airlines has two new business class products coming soon, and they should debut in 2025 on the Boeing 787-9s, Boeing 777-300ERs, and Airbus A321XLRs.

 Boeing 787-9s will get reverse herringbone Adient Ascent seats with doors, which should be a nice improvement to the passenger experience.
+These same cabins will be installed on reconfigured Boeing 777-300ERs.
 Meanwhile Airbus A321XLRs will get herringbone seats with doors, almost identical to what you’ll find on JetBlue’s A321LRs.

 Along with that, American is introducing a new premium economy product, and generally restyled cabins.
 The airline is also eliminating its premium first class product, though is adding a premium business class product in the first row of the cabin.